DataStax-Academy/zdm-scenario-katapod/step7.md

 From this moment on, the data on Target will not diverge from Origin until the moment you decide to cut over and neglect Origin altogether.

 #### _🗒️ At this point, you might wonder whether Target is actually capable of sustaining the read workload your applications demand.
-Well, the perfect way to address this concern is to have the proxy perform "read mirroring".
+Well, the perfect way to address this concern is to have the proxy perform asynchronous dual reads on it.
 Read on to find out._

 ![Schema, phase 2](images/schema2_r.png)

+#### 🔎 Monitoring suggestion

+Since the data migrator connects **directly to Origin and Target, oblivious to the ZDM Proxy**, the migration workload will not be reflected in the monitoring.
+You can confirm this by looking at the proxy instance graphs, which will show no read activity and the usual background write activity.
+In other words, the data migration occurs outside of the proxy's scope, hence will not be part of the metrics collected in the Grafana dashboard.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">